iluwatar/java-design-patterns/dependency-injection/README.md

 Trade-offs:

 * Can introduce complexity in the configuration, especially in large projects.
-* Might increase the learning curve for developers unfamiliar with DI patterns or frameworks.
+* Might increase the learning curve for developers unfamiliar with Dependency Injection patterns or frameworks.
 * Requires careful management of object lifecycles and scopes.

 ## Related Patterns